-PRIORITY INITIATIVES ACTION ITEMS PRIORITY/ COST LEAD/ TIMELINE A. COVID-19 Crisis Management 2.A.1 - Develop a Tourism Threat Identification, Mitigation and Response Plan in response to COVID-19.
-Consider expanding the scope of the plan to include other threats H/M HO (SC)/S B. Increase the Capacity of Local Operators 2.B.1 - Assess the needs of local tourism operators and tourism-related businesses and provide educational opportunities to increase their capacity.
-There are many excellent training opportunities that could be offered, including: Experience Essentials Workshop (TA) Partnering and Packaging Workshop (TA) SHiFT Program: Transforming Products to Experiences (TA) Tourism Entrepreneurship Startup Seminar (AEDTT) Visitor Information Providers Program (AEDTT) Spring Training (AEDTT) SuperHost Customer Service Training (go2HR) Familiarization tours.
-Funding support for these programs may be available from provincial sources (e.g. Travel Alberta or Alberta Economic Development, Trade and Tourism).
-H/M HO (SC) + TSTF in cooperation with TA + AEDTT/S C. Support Development of the Tourism 2.C.1 - Develop and launch a Tourism Business Retention and Expansion Program.
-Funding support may be available through the Tourism Industry Business Retention and Expansion Project: https://www.alberta.ca/tourism-industry-business-retention-expansion-project.aspx .
-M/M - H SC/M Sector 2.C.2 - Explore the feasibility of developing a multi-faceted Tourism Development Incentive Program that will encourage the creation of new tourism businesses and the expansion of existing tourism businesses.
-M/M - H SC/M 2.C.3 - Review municipal bylaws, policies and procedures to ensure a strong foundation and favourable regulatory framework is in place to support tourism development.
-M/L SC/M 2.C.4 - Identify barriers for local tourism operators and work to reduce and/or remove them wherever feasible.
-M/L HO (SC) + TSTF/ Ongoing
+PRIORITY INITIATIVES ACTION ITEMS A. COVID-19 Crisis Management 2.A.1 - Develop a Tourism Threat Identification, Mitigation and Response Plan COVID-19.
+Consider expanding the scope of the plan to include other th B. Increase the Capacity of Local Operators 2.B.1 - Assess the needs of local tourism operators and tourism-related b provide educational opportunities to increase their capacity.
+There are re- training opportunities that could be offered, including: Experience Essentials Workshop (TA) Partnering and Packaging Workshop (TA) SHiFT Program: Transforming Products to Experiences (TA) Tourism Entrepreneurship Startup Seminar (AEDTT) Visitor Information Providers Program (AEDTT) Spring Training (AEDTT) SuperHost Customer Service Training (go2HR) Familiarization tours.
+Funding support for these programs may be available from provincia Travel Alberta or Alberta Economic Development, Trade and Tourism).
+C. Support Development of the Tourism Sector 2.C.1 - 2.C.2 - Program that will encourage the creation of new tourism businesses and of existing tourism businesses.
+2.C.3 - Review municipal bylaws, policies and procedures to ensure a strong favourable regulatory framework is in place to support tourism develop 2.C.4 - Identify barriers for local tourism operators and work to reduce and/or wherever feasible.
+2.C.5 - Work with the Tourism Industry Association of Alberta to support t advocate for key tourism initiatives outlined in the report that support the Strathcona County Tourism Strategy.